The Mediterranean diet for weight loss

 You’ve probably lost count of the number of times you’ve heard that eating more veggies, whole grains, and fish will help you lose weight.

 It’s got a pretty strong track record for lasting weight management, too.
 Research showed that people following the Mediterranean diet gained less weight over a five-year period than those who weren’t.
 This study, which tracked people for 12 years (!), found that those who ate a Mediterranean-style diet had a lower risk of becoming overweight or obese than those who did not.[11]
-And another study found that sticking to a Mediterranean diet made it twice as likely that weight loss would be maintained.[12]
+Another study found that sticking to a Mediterranean diet made it twice as likely that weight loss would be maintained.[12]

 The Mediterranean diet doesn’t guarantee you’ll lose weight, of course.
 Neither is it “better” at producing weight loss results than any other diet, as the systematic review showed.[1]

-It’s just one way to potentially reach your goals, that’ll work for you if you get along with it well enough to stick to it long term.
+It’s just one way to potentially reach your goals that’ll work for you if you get along with it well enough to stick to it long term.

 So, how does the Mediterranean diet work for weight loss?